mrmaxguns/wonderwordsmodule/docs/quickstart.rst

     ['abrogation', 'animal', 'appropriation', 'angry']
     >>> w.random_words(3, word_min_length=5, starts_with="alg") # The exception is
     ...                                                         # raised as 3 words cannot be generated
-    NoWordsToChoseFrom: There aren't enough words to choose from.
+    NoWordsToChooseFrom: There aren't enough words to choose from.
 Cannot generate 3 word(s)
     >>> w.random_words(3, word_min_length=5, starts_with="alg", return_less_if_necessary=True)
     ['algebra', 'algorithm']